Q : When do you open?

 We will always endeavour to select the most appropriate tree to match your order.

-As soon as you order, we put your tree aside for safekeeping.
+As soon as you order, we put your tree aside with a label.

 There is more flexibility for click & collect customers.